 Should qualify with the higher payment: As can be expected, the payment on a 15 year fixed is higher than a 30 year fixed.
 For the first example above, the payment on a 30 year fixed is $2995.00 vs $4252.00 on a 15 year fixed, a difference of $1257.00 per month.

-Everything else being same, you would need a monthly income of $11,450 to qualify for a 15 year fixed loan, while you will only need a $8,650.00 income to qualify for a 30 year fixed mortgage.
+Everything else being the same, you would need a monthly income of $11,450 to qualify for a 15 year fixed loan, while you will only need an $8,650.00 income to qualify for a 30 year fixed mortgage.

 All these factors need to considered to be doubly sure that you are ready for a higher payment that comes with a 15 year fixed mortgage.

-We at Arcus Lending always provide you with multiple loan options to help you decide which makes more sense for your financial goals.
+We at InstaMortgage always provide you with multiple loan options to help you decide which makes more sense for your financial goals.